-As the parent of a high school student, you probably already know the advantages of a high ACT® score when it comes to college admissions and scholarship opportunities.
-While you might not be able to take the test for them, there’s plenty you can do to support their success.
-This ACT parent’s guide details how to help your child prepare and stay motivated.
+A high ACT® score can benefit your high schooler when it comes to college admissions and scholarship opportunities.
+While you can’t take the test for them, you can do plenty to support their success.
+Help your child prepare and stay motivated with these expert tips.

 When Should Your Kid Start Preparing for the ACT?